-Federal farm bills routinely cost more than advertised.
-The Congressional Budget Office's (CBO) May 2023 baseline for farm programs confirms this truism.
-Advertised as an \$867 billion bill, the programs authorized in the Agriculture Improvement Act of 2018 (aka, the 2018 farm bill) are now projected to cost taxpayers approximately \$1.4 trillion.
-Lawmakers contemplating authorizing a federal farm bill in 2023 must take pause.
+Farm bills routinely cost more than advertised.
+The Congressional Budget Office's (CBO) February 2024 baseline confirms this truism.
+Advertised as an \$867 billion bill, the programs authorized in the Agriculture Improvement Act of 2018 are now projected to cost taxpayers approximately \$1.3 trillion.
+Lawmakers contemplating a farm bill in 2024 must take pause.
 Taxpayers can afford to provide cost-effective farm financial and nutrition safety nets.
-In a time of trillion-dollar annual deficits and record debt we cannot, however, afford wasteful farm bill programs to run on autopilot.
-Meanwhile, programs assisting agricultural producers adopting risk-reducing conservation practices come in under-budget, and spending on commodity, crop insurance & disaster programs are not only over-budget, but outnumber farm bill-authorized conservation program spending by 3 to 1.
+We cannot afford wasteful farm bill programs that run on autopilot.
+Meanwhile, programs assisting agricultural producers adopting risk-reducing conservation practices come in under-budget, and spending on commodity, crop insurance & disaster programs are not only over-budget, but outnumber farm bill-authorized conservation spending 3 to 1.